We are quick to irresponsibly ditch our used and obsolete electronics such as our old bulky TVs and computers once we get a replacement for them.

 There is an exponential rise in e˗waste that is developing alongside the rapid growth of new innovative technology products.
 When irresponsibly disposed of, they have social, economic and ecological consequences on the environment.
 That why is there is a big incentive to recycle e-waste whenever possible.

 You are also able to give away your e-waste to your nearest recycling centre.
 However, you should be aware of the type of e-waste they accept before looking to get rid of them.

 Here are our 15 useful e-waste disposal and recycling tips that will save you.

 1) The 1˗2 Rule

-The one-two rule, also known as the one in two out rule recommends that you should always give out two unwanted pieces in your home for every new material you bring home.
+The one-two rule, also known as the one in two out rule, recommends always giving out two unwanted pieces in your home for every new material you bring home.

 2) Tied up loops